twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-ukkattha-and-candima-sayadaw/candima-dealing-with-pain-in-samadhi-practice%zh.rst

 Other kammaṭṭhānas are also not wrong.
 It’s unnecessary for argument on your kammaṭṭhāna or my kammaṭṭhāna is right.
 When vedanā arising unwholesome dhammas of taṇhā, mana, diṭṭhi sink the mind in the mud.
 We use the five strengths to pull it out.

-We contemplate the meditation object not only with faith (saddha), mindfulness (sati), effort (viriya), samādhi and discernment (paññā) of the five strengths but also with the five jhānic factors—vitakka, vicāra, pīti, sukha and ekaggatā (connecting, sustaining, rapture, pleasure and one-pointedness).
+We contemplate the meditation object not only with faith (saddhā), mindfulness (sati), effort (viriya), samādhi and discernment (paññā) of the five strengths but also with the five jhānic factors—vitakka, vicāra, pīti, sukha and ekaggatā (connecting, sustaining, rapture, pleasure and one-pointedness).
 If you relax the mind, and it’ll move to vedanā.

 Could you relax it near death?
-To develop the mind freer from vedanā (pain) by adjusting short and long breaths at the tip of the nostril.
+Develop the mind to be free from vedanā (pain) by adjusting short and long breaths at the tip of the nostril.
 When practicing you have to exhort yourself with the frightened mind and doing the practice blindly leads to failure.
 Even though now you aren’t free from vedanā, later you’ll be free from it for sure.
 U Zin (i.e., himself) gives you the guarantee.
 I’ll send you or show you to the place where it is free by giving of my time.

 [This is not an exaggeration.
 Later one of his talks on interview with yogis (including a nun, a woman and a man) discussed their experiences with him.
 They overcame the pains and gained samādhi.
 I gave the title for it as “With samādhi overcome the hindrances”.
 Here the yogis could sit for two hours and three hours at a time.
 They gained samādhi—some had skeletons as nimitta (mental sign); some 32 parts of the body and some had discerned the four great elements (these were the majority).
 For yogis had bones nimitta with samādhi power by contemplating its nature and overcame wrong view, craving with hatred.
 Now it has become vipassanā.
 It was very similar to the Thai forest tradition which developed jhānas and after coming out from samādhi contemplated dhammas—such as, four elements, 32-parts of the body (asubha), skeleton, etc.